connbrack/tbot/README.md

 # tbot

-A simple tinder automation bot.
+A simple Tinder automation bot.

 There are many other bots out there, but many are quite complex (automated login, stat collection, etc.).
 This bot aims to be as simple as possible, and by doing so, (hopefully) be robust and easy to troubleshoot.

-All browser cache data are stored locally, so once you login once you should stay logged in.
-After that the logic is simple:
+All browser cache data are stored locally, so once you log in once, you should stay logged in.
+After that, the logic is simple:

 ```mermaid